DockerDiscordControl/DockerDiscordControl-Mac/wiki/Home.md

 **Control your Docker containers directly from Discord!** 🐳 + 💬 = 🚀

 DockerDiscordControl (DDC) is a powerful application that bridges Discord and Docker, allowing you to manage your containers through Discord commands and a modern web interface.
+Built on Alpine Linux for enhanced security and optimized for minimal memory usage.

 ## 🚀 Quick Start